coverclock/com-diag-hazer/ISSUES.md

 (generation 9) chip.
 This occurs when using the Ardusimple SimpleRTK2B and Sparkfun GPS-RTK2 boards.
 I also see it a U-Blox UBX-M8030 (generation 8) chip in a GlobalSat BU353W10 dongle.
 I've seen in on Intel (Dell) and ARM (Raspberry Pi 3B+ and 4B) systems.

+I've seen it using my software,

+    gpstool -D /dev/ttyACM0 -b 115200 -8 -n -1 -m -v -R

+using screen

+    screen /dev/ttyACM0 115200 8n1

+using socat,

+    socat OPEN:/dev/ttyACM0,b115200 -

+and even just using cat (after configuring the baud rate of the port)

+    cat /dev/ttyACM0

-I've seen it using my software, using socat, and even just using cat, to collect data off the USB port.
+to collect data off the USB port.

-I've seen it at a variety of baud rates, and whether I had modem control enabled on the port or not.
+I've also seen it in the binary packet view (which is like using the -v verbose option with gpstool) when running the u-blox u-center tool on a Windows 10 laptop.

 I've used the Linux usbmon USB debugging tool to establish that the characters are missing at a very low level in the USB driver.
 And finally I used a Total Phase USB Protocol Analyzer hardware tool to verify that the characters are already missing as the data comes out of the GPS module, before it ever reaches my Linux system.

 Although this insures that the data isn't being dropped by my software or my hardware, my hardware and the underlying USB hardware and OS drivers likely have something to do with it: I see it occur much more often on the Intel servers, and on those, more often on the faster processors.

 I've described this at length in the article

 <https://coverclock.blogspot.com/2019/06/this-is-what-you-have-to-deal-with.html>

-The u-blox support forum is full of people reporting this same thing.
+The u-blox support forum has other people reporting this same thing.

 ## End Of File (EOF) on U-blox UBX-ZED-F9P when using Ubuntu VM